-- Scope: This specification covers Copper Tube Size (CTS) CPVC manufactured to standard dimensional ration (SDR) 11 for non-potable water distribution.
-This system is intended for pressure applications where the operating temperature will not exceed 180°F at 100 psi. - Specification: Pipe and fittings shall be manufactured from virgin rigid Chlorinated Poly (Vinyl Chloride) (CPVC) compounds with a Cell Class of 24448 as identified in ASTM D 1784.
+This specification covers Copper Tube Size (CTS) CPVC manufactured to standard dimensional ratio (SDR) 11 for non-potable water distribution.
+This system is intended for pressure applications where the operating temperature will not exceed 180° F at 100 psi.

+Pipe shall be manufactured from virgin rigid CPVC (chlorinated polyvinyl chloride) vinyl compounds with a cell class of 24448 as identified in ASTM D 1784.
+Fittings shall be manufactured from virgin rigid CPVC (chlorinated polyvinyl chloride) vinyl compounds with a cell class of 23447 as identified in ASTM D 1784.